Founded in 2009, Purpose New York serves as our headquarters.

 Nat studied political science at the University of Wisconsin-Madison, and got his B.A. in International Relations from Stanford University.
 He spends much of his time managing his two cats' demands for attention during Zoom calls, pitching overly-complex board games to his friends (who are very good sports about it all), and trying to re-develop a running habit.

-Noelle’s work has spanned across various public health and social impact issues including gender based violence, youth homelessness, human trafficking, prison abolition, and birth justice.
+Noelle’s work has spanned across various public health and social impact issues including gender based violence, youth homelessness, prison abolition, human trafficking, and birth justice.
 Prior to joining Purpose, she led a national program centering LGBTQ and BIPOC young people with lived experience to be leaders in the movement to end youth homelessness, and provided technical assistance to communities around the country on equity, youth collaboration, and participatory action programming.
-Noelle has co-authored research on prison abolition as public health, sexual agency in young people, and art activism.
+Noelle has co-authored research on prison abolition as public health, trauma informed care in medical settings, sexual agency in young people, and the power of art activism.

 Noelle graduated with a BA in Race, Gender, and Sexuality Studies from Mills College and holds a Master’s of Public Health in Community Health and Public Health Policy from CUNY School of Public Health.

-When not at work, Noelle can be found building a mini-homestead with her partner, painting community murals, or studying herbalism.
+When not at work, Noelle can be found building a mini-homestead upstate, painting community murals, or practicing herbalism.

 Omar is a Campaign Director & Campaign Lead at Purpose's US office, leveraging over 15 years of experience spanning political advocacy, community organizing, and narrative development.
 He centers intersectionality, authentic storytelling and asset-based leadership as vehicles for movement building, working with impacted stakeholders to drive high-impact grassroots action.
 Working across Labs and Agency at Purpose, a few of Omar's recent projects have included delivering campaigns on immigrant and migrant inclusion for the Global Forum on Migration and Development, research and strategy on digital threats to society for Luminate, and training on narrative change for organizations selected for the Voices for Economic Opportunity Incubator.